 Remote Work Outside of the U.S.

 In general, remote work is not permitted in foreign jurisdictions.
-Requests for international remote work due to special circumstances must be submitted and reviewed by human resources, general counsel, the vice president or dean for the requesting area, the Office of International Students and Scholars (OISS), the Office of Information Technology (OIT) and payroll.
+Requests for international remote work due to special circumstances must be submitted and reviewed by human resources, general counsel, the vice president or dean for the requesting area, International Student and Scholar Services, the Office of Information Technology (OIT) and payroll.
 Requests for international remote work must be critical to the university meeting its academic and research missions.

 Out-of-State Remote Work